UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• Coordinate your disconnect and reconnect dates precisely to avoid paying for services you aren’t using or arriving at a dark house.
+• Coordinate your disconnect and reconnect dates precisely to prevent paying for services you aren’t using or arriving at a dark house.

-• Leverage long-term veteran benefits and energy-efficient upgrades to keep your monthly bills low in your new home.
+• Leverage DLA funds and long-term veteran benefits to absorb setup fees and keep your monthly energy bills low in your new home.

 Moving is stressful enough without the added chaos of figuring out lights, water, and internet in a new city.
-Whether you are navigating a PCS or transitioning to civilian life, managing your utility setup requires military precision to avoid unnecessary fees and service gaps.
-We created this guide to bridge the gap between logistical headaches and financial smarts, ensuring you have a clear plan to get connected and save money from day one.
+Whether you are navigating a permanent change of station (PCS) or transitioning to civilian life, managing your setup requires military precision to avoid unnecessary fees and service gaps.
+We created this comprehensive veterans utility setup guide to bridge the gap between logistical headaches and financial smarts, ensuring you have a clear plan to get connected, leverage your legal protections, and save money from day one.

 Illustration of a man planning utility transfer using a four-week countdown timeline and checklist.

-Start preparing your utility transfer four weeks before moving to avoid service gaps.
+Start preparing your utility transfer early to avoid service gaps and last-minute rush fees.

 Compare Utility Providers for Your Home